by Linda Barth

 She has to say yes.
 She just has to.

-“And can people forget about what happened to them, the bad things?
-Do they move on?”
+“And do people forget about what happened to them, the bad things?
+Can they move on?”
 I know she hears the desperation in my voice.

 She smiles at me.
 “We do it by opening our hearts to one another and doing what’s right.
 Giving help when someone needs it, accepting help when we’re in need.
 Finding something of value, some joy in every day.
 Appreciating what we have, not yearning for what we lack.”